College of Business and Economics

 By the end of the second semester of the sophomore year, students select a major consisting of sequential or related courses in one of the following major programs: accounting, business economics, business information systems, economics, finance, management, marketing, and supply chain management.
 A GPA of 2.0 or higher in the major program is required for graduation.

 Students in the College of Business & Economics may pursue a double major within the CBE according to college guidelines, which include the requirements of each of the majors and a minimum of 10 courses (30 credits) between the two combined majors.
 Students must declare a single major prior to declaring a second major.
-Students planning to pursue more than one major within the CBE must meet a prerequisite GPA of 2.0 or higher.
+Students planning to pursue a second major within the CBE must meet a prerequisite GPA of 2.0 or higher.

 Globalization and Diversity Requirements